 4 - The Menu

 Choose an easy menu that you can cook ahead.
 Don’t serve too many courses as you would be too busy running back and forth to enjoy the evening.
 Prepare one main course with several little dishes instead; it’s more fun to have lots of things to choose from on the table, and easier to please all your guests.
 Also, this way, you won’t allow anyone to go on and on about their dietary restrictions.
 Enough with that already, this is not a topic of conversation and no, having gluten intolerance doesn’t make you any special!

 5 - Drinks

-Two points are crucial when it comes to drinks: First, make sure that there is always water on the dinner table, a super-host offers both sparkling and natural water, although one of the most memorable dinners I’ve ever been to had a redfish swimming in each water jug.
+Two points are crucial when it comes to drinks: first, make sure that there is always water on the dinner table, a super-host offers both sparkling and natural water, although one of the most memorable dinners I’ve ever been to had a redfish swimming in each water jug, making it impossible for the guests to drink it!
 Second, serve good wine.
 Have white and red wine in stock and offer your guests both.
 Kick off the evening with something bubbly like champagne, mimosas or prosecco.
 Remember that when it comes to booze, less is not more.
 Have some extra bottles, just in case.

 6 - When It’s Over